WildChargerTV/TRON-2.0-Security-Protocol/README.md

 The version of TRON 2.0: Security Protocol currently available is a cosmetic change that sees an ICP Regular replacing Jet in performing the disc-throwing animation at the main menu.
 Future updates will build on this as they become available.

+Feel free to join the Security Protocol Discord Server to keep up more closely with development: https://discord.gg/7NNeBsE

 More information will be available soon.
 Thank you.

 ## Installation & Uninstallation